top of page

 b.
 Trinity quote - “In like manner also the three days which were before the luminaries, are types of the Trinity, of God, and His Word, and His wisdom.
 And the fourth is the type of man, who needs light, that so there may be GOD, THE WORD, WISDOM, MAN.” (from the beliefs of the Apostles.
 (75; ND 16).

 c.
-It very clear the Trinity of Theophilus is not the Trinity of the Catholic Church.
+It is very clear the Trinity of Theophilus is not the Trinity of the Catholic Church.
 Theophilus also believed God and Jesus are of the same substance but are not equal.
 Jesus is subservient to the Father.

 d.
 Nevertheless, some people say the Trinity doctrine existed 150 AD by incorrectly using Theophilus as an example.